Ketakadas Kshemananda

-Ketakadas Kshemananda or Kshemananda Das was a 17th or 18th-century Bengali poet who wrote Manasar Bhasan, a version of Manasa Mangal Kavya.
+Ketakadas Kshemananda, also known as Kshemananda Das (c.
+17th–late 18th century), was a Bengali poet best known for his work Manasar Bhasan, a rendition of the Manasa Mangal Kavya.

+Development of Manasar Bhasan

 Manasar Bhasan was part of a Bengali poetic and performance tradition, Mangal Kavya, that was popular in the 13th to 18th centuries, involving sung poetry and religious worship.
 It tells the story of the snake goddess Manasa, but notably also depicts everyday village life.
 The text was used as the basis for Chand Manasar Kissa, a play produced by the Sansriti theater company in 2018 and 2019.